mx-2/3d-fix/ELEX/README.md

 - Point lights are clipped at the left and right of the screen
 - Ambient occlusion is a bit blurred when moving as this game used temporal blur.
   This can be disabled by pressing F3 in game.
+- Dialog boxes are clipped at the edges, especially on high HUD depths.

 #####Installation:
 - Copy this folder structure into the directory which contains the ELEX.exe (should be ./system) so that "dxd3.ini" is in the same directory as the .exe.